 The required book for this class is an e-textbook.
-Access to this e-textbook involves the purchase of an access code.
+Access to this e-textbook was included in your tuition and fees (unless you opted out of Inclusive Access).
 Within each chapter of the e-textbook, there is a chapter quiz, worth 30 points.
 The best 10 chapter quizzes (out of 12 required chapters) will be worth up to 300 points toward your final grade.
-Please note: doing more than 10 chapter quizzes will allow you to earn extra credit in the class, with your lowest 2 Pearson Revel grades being applied to your extra credit points (which cannot exceed 50 points, see Extra Credit policy below).
+Please note: doing more than 10 chapter quizzes will allow you to earn extra credit in the class, with half the points from your lowest 2 Pearson Revel grades being applied to your extra credit points (which cannot exceed 50 points, see Extra Credit policy below).
 The schedule of due dates is in the tentative schedule on Blackboard.
+The last time that I will synchronize Pearson Revel with Blackboard is Thursday, May 13 at noon.
+Any late submissions (for half credit) must be completed before this final synchronization.